sinnie/learn_web_dev/node.md

 [Socket.IO](./node/socketio.md)

 ## Introduction to Node
 Node.js was created in 2009 by Ryan Dahl as an open-source, cross-platform JavaScript runtime environment for developing server tools and applications.
-Node uses Chrome's V8 engine to create an event-driven, _single-threaded_ (sorta), _non-blocking_ I/O model that makes it lightweight and efficient.
+Node uses Chrome's V8 engine to create an _event-driven_, _single-threaded_ (sorta), _non-blocking_ I/O model that makes it lightweight and efficient.
 Node excels in real-time applications that run across distributed devices, and is useful for I/O based programs that need to be fast and/or handle lots of connections.
 Another benefit of Node is that it allows developers to use JavaScript, a language most web developers already know, to write programs (servers) that run directly on operating systems.
 Although Node has some powerful features, it should be avoided when working with CPU intensive applications.

-### Definition
+### Terms
 #### So what exactly does _event-driven_, _non-blocking_, and _single-threaded_ mean?
 And what is I/O?
 * __Event-Driven__ - Event driven programming is when the application flow control is determined by events or changes in state.
 It generally has a central mechanism that listens for events and invokes a callback function once an event has been detected.
 In the case of Node.js, this is the event loop.
-* __Non-Blocking__ - non-blocking code refers to operations that do not block further execution until that operation finishes, which means that your program will not hang on a process that has to complete.
+* __Non-Blocking__ - non-blocking code refers to operations that __do not block__ further execution until that operation finishes, which means that your program will not hang on a process that has to complete.
 Instead, commands execute in parallel and use callbacks to signal completion or failure.
-* __Single-Threaded__ - A thread of execution is the smallest sequence of programmed instructions that can be managed independently by a scheduler (a part of the OS).
-It's a kind of lightweight process that shares memory with every other thread within the same process.
+* __Single-Threaded__ - A __thread of execution__ is the smallest sequence of programmed instructions that can be managed independently by a scheduler (a part of the OS).
+It is a kind of lightweight process that shares memory with every other thread within the same process.
 Threads were created as an ad hoc extension of the former model to accommodate concurrency [(Teixeira)](#resources).
 In a single-threaded system, one command is processed at a time.
-Node.js' performance is improved by being single-threaded, which bypasses thread context switching.
+Node.js' performance is attributed to being single-threaded, which bypasses thread context switching.
 However, Node is not _truly_ single-threaded.
-It uses a library called libuv to handle multiple threads that manage tasks related to the operating system.
+In the background, Node.js uses a library called libuv to handle multiple threads that manage I/O tasks related to the operating system.
-  * A downside to being single-threaded is that Node.j is not able to easily scale by increasing the number of CPU cores.
+  * A downside to being single-threaded is that Node.js is not able to easily scale by increasing the number of CPU cores.
 * __I/O__ - I/O is short for input/output and describes any program operation or device that transfers data to or from a peripheral device.
 Inputs are the signals or data received by a system and outputs are the signals or data sent from it.
 * You'll often hear __Asynchronous__ as well.
 Asynchronous means, in the case of Node.js, that the server can respond to multiple requests at a time.
 It will not stop or block any API requests and will respond to all when the response is ready to send accordingly.
 Working asynchronously allows you to start processing data that does not require the result of the communication while the communication goes on.